 Interviews will be carried out throughout the year as long as places remain available.
 Successful applicants will be asked in advance to prepare a ten minute teaching activity related to their subject that will be presented on the day.
 There will also be a formal interview with the professional tutor and a member of the leadership team.

-As part of the interview you will be expected to reflect on some recent classroom experience.
+The interview is a good opportunity for you to reflect on any recent classroom experience that you have had.
 This may be part of an employed role that you have had or observations that you have carried out as part of your research into a teaching career.

 Any offers made by the STTP are conditional on:

-- Providing original documentary evidence of degree and GCSE qualifications.
+- Provision of original documentary evidence of degree and GCSE qualifications.

 In some cases, it may be necessary for you to complete a subject knowledge enhancement course (SKE) before your training begins, this can be discussed at interview.